(I may receive a commission if you purchase something through links in this post.)

 In a cozy 19th century-era kitchen with a fire blazing in the hearth, I was greeted with the wonderful aroma of a freshly-baked fruitcake.
 On the table was a plate heaped with samples still steaming with warmth.

 After my first incredible bite, I was hooked.
-I came back to that kitchen three more times that night, blending in with the rest of the crowd, hoping that no one would notice that I was back again for yet another sample.
+I came back to that kitchen three or four more times that night, trying to blend in with the rest of the crowd and hoping that no one would notice that I was back again for yet another sample.
 If they had offered me the entire cake, I probably could have eaten it all and not left a single crumb.

 A cake for the Most Special Occasions